 He discards everything that unnecessarily distracts the viewer and wholly focuses on tearing off the adjective, verb, adverb and conjunction from the noun.

 In this manner, Trepkowski designed posters that were concise, ascetic and at the same time infused with poetic musing.
-He created in a difficult time of the ubiquitous socialist realism, but managed to find an artistic loophole.
+He created in the difficult time of ubiquitous socialist realism, but managed to find an artistic loophole.
 Numerous posters were made at the time – the system needed adequate visuals and agitational tools for all the anniversaries and festivities.
-Trepkowski designed pathetic posters, readily used the monumentalising 'frog's-eye view' perspective, composed symmetrically and dramatised the image with the usage of skews.
-However, he also interspersed his works with symbolism and arranged his own alphabet of signs and metaphors, straying away from the Soviet scheme of socialist realist personifications of proletarian ideas.
-Instead of characters absorbed with the future, he painted objects – attributes of the respective professions, such as rifles, trowels, hammers, pallets and pencils.
+Trepkowski designed bombastic posters, readily used the monumentalising 'frog's-eye view' perspective, composed symmetrically and dramatised the image with the usage of gradients.
+However, he also interspersed his works with symbolism and arranged his own alphabet of signs and metaphors, straying from the Soviet scheme of socialist realist personifications of proletarian ideas.
+Instead of characters absorbed with the future, he painted objects – attributes of the respective professions, such as rifles, trowels, hammers, pallets, and pencils.
 It is precisely the silent objects alienated from their surroundings that are the heroes of Trepkowski's posters.
 There are no people and no faces, all the psychological and spiritual functions were relegated to the objects.
 This lifeless world abandoned by man is a source of great emotion, sadness and nostalgia.
-The symbols proposed by Trepkowski entered the language of art imagery for good.
+The symbols proposed by Trepkowski permanently entered the language of art imagery.

 A special, sacred approach to the object and its surroundings was characteristic to Trepkowski.